(For 2016–2017 academic year)

-London Study Group Every year the history department conducts a study group in London.
+Every year the history department conducts a study group in London.
 Admission is selective and limited to students of suitable interest and academic background.
 Interested students should inquire the preceding year.
-Prospective students must take HIST 200, History Workshop; HIST 242, Great Britain in Modern Times; and HIST 242L, London History Study Group Archive Preparation before going to London, and should be in residence the semester before departure.
-For more information, see “Off-Campus Study Group Programs: United Kingdom, London — History” in Chapter VI.
+Prospective students must take HIST 299, History Workshop (formerly HIST 200) and HIST 300, The London Colloquium before going to London, and should be in residence the semester before departure.
+For more information, see “Off-Campus Study” in Chapter VI.

-HIST courses count toward the Social Relations, Institutions, and Agents area of inquiry/social science distribution requirement, unless otherwise noted.
+HIST courses count toward the Social Relations, Institutions, and Agents area of inquiry requirement, unless otherwise noted.

 101 The Growth of National States in Europe (EU)